constgen/constgen-neutrino/packages/vue-loader/README.md

    babel    : {}, // custom Babel options
-   polyfills: false, // enable EcmaScript polyfills browsers : ['defaults'], // replace browserlist config include  : [], // include strategy is always used and you can only extend what is included besides `neutrino.options.source` and `neutrino.options.tests` exclude  : [] // exclude something from processing that is included }))
+   polyfills: false, // enable EcmaScript polyfills browsers : ['defaults'], // replace browserlist config node     : undefined, // node version in case of server rendering include  : [], // include strategy is always used and you can only extend what is included besides `neutrino.options.source` and `neutrino.options.tests` exclude  : [] // exclude something from processing that is included }))